alexgshijan/rev_notes/Revision Notes/index.md

 *This is a WJEC A Level Revision Notes Website for Maths, (tbc.
 Further Maths), Physics and Computer Science.
 As of right now, this is still in the process of being written.
 There are also plans to start generating Anki notes for each unit, but bear with me.*

-*To help out with this site, consider visiting our [Contribution Program](https://donate.shijan.co.uk) page!*
+*To help out with this site, consider visiting our [Contribution](https://donate.shijan.co.uk) page!*

 <a href='https://ko-fi.com/alexgshijan' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://storage.ko-fi.com/cdn/kofi2.png?v=3' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>